 Jonathan S. Berek

-Dr Berek is the Laurie Kraus Lacob Professor at Stanford, where he is the Chair of the Department of Obstetrics and Gynecology, Stanford University School of Medicine, the Director of the Stanford Women's Cancer Center at the Stanford Cancer Institute, and the Director of the Stanford Health Care Communication Program.
+Dr Jonathan S. Berek is the Laurie Kraus Lacob Professor at Stanford, Stanford University School of Medicine, the Director of the Stanford Women's Cancer Center at the Stanford Cancer Institute, USA.
+He served as the Chair of the Stanford Department of Obstetrics and Gynecology from 2005–2017.
+He is the Director of the Stanford Health Care Communication Initiative, Stanford Center for Health Education, Stanford University Office of the Vice Provost for Teaching and Learning,

-Dr Berek earned his undergraduate degree from Brown, his doctor of medicine degree at Johns Hopkins University School of Medicine, completed his residency at Harvard Medical School, the Brigham and Women's Hospital, and his fellowship in gynecologic oncology at the UCLA School of Medicine.
+Dr Berek earned his undergraduate degree from Brown University, USA, his doctor of medicine degree at Johns Hopkins University School of Medicine, USA, completed his residency at the Harvard Medical School, Brigham and Women's Hospital, USA, and his fellowship in gynecologic oncology at the UCLA School of Medicine, USA.
 For many years, he was a Professor at UCLA, where he was also the Chair of the College of Applied Anatomy.

 He is the recipient of the prestigious Sherman Mellinkoff Award and the Excellence in Education Award by the David Geffen School of Medicine at UCLA, and the 2010 John C. Fremont Pathfinder Award.
 He is regularly listed among America's Best Doctors for Gynecology & Gynecologic Oncology.